 Our Fiber Optic POV System is a complete micro camera and fiber-optic transmission solution.
 The system includes a Marshall CV502-WPMB Camera with an Umbilical Cable, Transmitter, and Receiver.
 It also includes a Tablet Controller to control the camera from the truck or other remote location.
 The user simply adds power and one strand of single-mode ST fiber to complete the transmission path.
-The system is capable of 1080i/59.94 and 720p/59.94 and the camera's native signal is HD-SDI.
+The system supports up to 3G 1080p/59.94 signals and the camera's native signal is HD/3G-SDI.